 Green Rebel, available at multiple restaurants including The Coffee Academics and Love Handle

 4. Beyond Meat

 Having been around the vegan block for almost a decade, Beyond Meat offers a good range of plant-based meats.
-From beef patties and Italian sausages to meatballs and ground beef, you can easily veganise your favourite meat dish.
+From steak strips and sausages to meatballs and ground beef, you can easily veganise your favourite meat dish.
 Oh, and did we mention its products are free from gluten and soy?
 A mean feat since those two ingredients are common in vegan items.

-Beyond Meat, available at multiple restaurants including Harry’s and Wolf Burgers, and at most supermarkets
+Beyond Meat, available at multiple restaurants including Harry’s, and at most supermarkets

 6. Heura Foods

 Heura has entered the fray stealthily with its vegan chicken strips.
 We say this soy-based chicken is close to the real thing.
 How else can it appear in local and Asian dishes without diners batting an eye?
-You’ll find it in versions of chicken rice, tandoori chicken, Thai chicken basil and even laksa.
+You’ll can use it for dishes like chicken rice, tandoori chicken, Thai chicken basil and even laksa.
 Now, that’s saying something.